 McAfee antivirus software should be installed on all Troy owned computers.
 In addition, Cylance Protect should be installed on Troy computers for users who access sensitive data and personal identifiable information on students, faculty, and staff.
 Cylance Protect leverages artificial intelligence to detect and prevent malware from executing on your endpoints in real time.

 Faculty and staff use the VPN (Virtual Private Network) to connect to secure on-line resources such as Datatel and secure shares.
 We have discontinued the Cisco VPN.
 The Forticlient is the new VPN client.
 The Forticlient has been remotely installed on most devices who need this access.
 If you have been approved for access to secure on-line resources and do not have the Forticlient installed on your device please place a Helpdesk ticket at http://helpdesk.troy.edu

 John W. Schmidt Center for Student Success

-Federally funded programs, TRIO and Student Support Services, work to increase retention and graduation rates among students who meet the qualifications for this program.
+The Federally funded TRIO program, Student Support Services, works to increase retention and graduation rates among students who meet the qualifications for this program.

 Microsoft Office 365 is Troy University’s official email and is provided to all registered students of Troy University.
 Your O365 account includes your University email account along with the online version of the Microsoft Office Suite.
 Users also have the option to install the Microsoft Office Suite, including Word, Excel, PowerPoint, and Outlook, on up to 5 of your personal devices.
 You may access your account and the online version of Microsoft Office at http://splash.troy.edu/go-to/mail/.